Orangecat32/games-mirror/README.md

     - Component layer added.
 Store shaped for multiple components.
     - Thunk middleware added
     - gh-pages deployment
+    - auto-play with statistics collection

 - Future features:
     - Add more games
     - multi-player mode
-    - auto-play with statistics collection
     - dashboard for statistics display
-    - Add some tests
     - etc...

-- Bowling Game Screen
+# Bowling Game Screen

     ![Screen Shot](/documentation/bowling.png?raw=true "Screen Shot")

-- Memory Game Screen
+# Memory Game Screen

     ![Screen Shot](/documentation/memory.png?raw=true "Screen Shot")

+# Running tests
+    - A few sample tests have been implemented.
+The tests do not cover all code or every situation that should be tested in a production app.
+    - To run the tests, execute 'yarn test' (or npm test) from the command prompt